About Our Offerings

 All decisions regarding curriculum, programs, and personnel are made by a group consisting of the Department’s teaching faculty and an annually elected student representative whose involvement helps ensure that students have a real voice in all the Department's affairs.

 Questions or comments?
-If so, please feel free to contact directly any of the members of our faculty or staff, or to write specifically to the Chair, Tom Trelogan, at
+If so, please feel free to contact directly any of the members of our faculty or staff, or to the acting chair:

 Department of Philosophy